RECETOX/MSMetaEnhancer/paper/paper.md

 ![Schematic overview of MSMetaEnhancer annotation workflow. \label{fig:scheme}](scheme.png)

 To improve the usability of the tool, a Galaxy [@galaxy] wrapper was created to provide a user-friendly interface and a simple way of reproducible data processing and analysis.
-It is hosted on the Galaxy instance available at https://umsa.cerit-sc.cz/.
+The tool is hosted on the Galaxy instance available at https://umsa.cerit-sc.cz/, among others [@umsa].
 Moreover, the tool is available from bioconda [@bioconda] as a standalone package.

 # Example workflow